 - Wrong PPE Claims

-If you’ve been injured, it’s best to speak to a solicitor as soon as possible.
+If you’ve been injured, it’s best to speak to a WorkSafe specialist as soon as possible.
 For free advice, you can call us on 02 9188 2023.
 Your call will be taken by our friendly consultants who will need to ask you some simple questions regarding your situation before connecting you to a lawyer who specialises in workers compensation claims.

 We can also assist if you’ve been involved in an auto accident travelling to or from work.